Amitdas09/Amitdas09/README.md

 📍 Currently based in Bangalore, India.

+🎓 Education

-🎓 Education: B.E. in Artificial Intelligence & Machine Learning
+Bachelor of Engineering — Artificial Intelligence & Machine Learning

-HKBK College of Engineering
+HKBK College of Engineering, Bangalore

-⭐ CGPA: 9.3 / 10
+🎓 Graduated: May 2026    |    ⭐ CGPA: 9.3 / 10

 🎯 What I Do